National Register Districts

 Local Historic Districts

 Many properties within National Register Districts in Providence are also located within Local Historic Districts, though boundaries vary and inclusion in one does not assume inclusion in another.
 Local historic districts provide protection for historic resources through design review and the issuance of certificates of appropriateness.
 In 1960, the City of Providence created the Providence Historic District Commission (PHDC) to protect the unique physical character, historic fabric, and visual identity of the city.
-Local historic districts are established through overlay zoning, and there are eight local historic districts in Providence, containing approximately 2,500 properties.
+Local historic districts are established through overlay zoning, and there are seven local historic districts in Providence, containing approximately 2,500 properties.

 PHDC staff and commissioners regulate construction in local historic districts by acting as a design review body with the authority to approve or deny proposed exterior work on any property located within a local historic district.
 To search if a property is located within a local historic district, click here.